carpentries-incubator/proposals/.github/ISSUE_TEMPLATE/issue_proposal.md

+---
+name: Lesson Proposal Template
+about: Use this template to propose adding or transferring a lesson to The Carpentries Incubator.
+---

 Thank you for your interest in developing and sharing lesson materials!
 To submit lesson materials or suggest a topic for future curricular development, please answer the questions below.
 Our Curriculum Development Team will follow up to suggest next steps in your lesson's trajectory.
 Questions?
 Please email team@carpentries.org.

 1. What is the topic of your lesson or lesson proposal?